A summary of Chapter 2 of the Book of Galatians

 they were to go to the Gentiles while the pillars were to go to the

-circumcised Galatians 2:9, AMPC: "And when they knew
+circumcised Galatians 2:9, AMPC: "And when they knew (perceived,

-(perceived, recognized, understood, and acknowledged) the grace
+recognized, understood, and acknowledged) the grace (God’s

-Barnabas the right hand of fellowship, with the understanding that
+hand of fellowship, with the understanding that we should go to the

-we should go to the Gentiles and they to the circumcised (Jews)".
+Gentiles and they to the circumcised (Jews)".

 The chapter concludes with an account of a confrontation between